-Have you ever wondered, what is the essence of a certain odd, what does it show?
+Have you ever wondered, what is the essence of a specific odd, what does it show?
 How is it formed?
 This article will take a closer look at the nature and types of odds.
 But let’s start with a brief introduction to the topic.

 We all know what does a chance mean but how is it calculated?